Daniel-iel/Spinner/docs/docs/intro.md

 :::info

-dotnet version 3.1 support was discontinued in spinner version 2.
+dotnet version 3.1, 5, 6 and 7 support was discontinued in spinner version 2.

 :::
 :::tip Performance